The Pallbearer: Plot

 Tom spies on Julie working at a record store from his car.
 One day, at closing time, he sees her let Scott into the store, who then kisses her.
 When Scott sees Tom, he drives off.
 The next morning, Julie tells Tom about Scott's kiss, not knowing he had witnessed it.
 Reminiscing about high school band, she tells him she wants to just drive away for a year to be on her own.
 Julie then invites Tom to a concert.
 Arriving at Ruth's, Tom is rushed to an Abernathy family gathering.
 He realizes Ruth had overheard him talking to Julie about their date later that evening.
 When Tom's car breaks down, Julie finds Ruth's charm bracelet, so he tells her he has been helping Bill Abernathy's mother since the funeral.
-She mistakenly assumes it's an innocent friendship.
+She mistakenly assumes it's a platonic friendship.

 After a tow truck takes Tom and Julie back to his house, as he sneaks into his mother's room to get her car keys, she enters his room.
 Tom reveals he once wanted to dance with her at a school dance and she kisses him.
 Falling into Tom's bed, Ruth calls, knowing Julie is there with him.
 When Tom seeks advice from Brad, he suggests mailing the bracelet with a letter to end things with Ruth.
 He does so and continues dating Julie.
 On her birthday, she asks him to meet her parents.
 That morning, Tom sees Ruth with the envelope and sneaks away.
 At brunch with Julie's parents, her father disapproves of them.
 As Tom begs Julie to not leave for a year, Ruth barges into the restaurant, humiliating him.

-At Brad's bachelor party, Tom makes a scene, telling him not to marry Lauren.
-Calling her an albatross around his neck and that Scott agrees.
+At Brad's bachelor party, Tom makes a scene, telling him not to marry Lauren, calling her an albatross around his neck and that Scott agrees.
 The next day, Scott apologizes to Tom and they reconcile.
 Talking about their childhood, they realize there was another Tom who moved away after junior high.
 So Tom brings the other Tom to Ruth, who appreciates the gesture to reminisce about her son.
 They both realize they needed someone at the time, Ruth mourning her son and Tom pining for his childhood crush.

 At Brad's wedding, Tom patches his friendship with Brad approving of his marriage to Lauren, as Scott and Cynthia also reconcile.
 Tom also gives Julie his car keys for her trip.
 She hints that she wants to dance.
 Tom gets a job and moves into Julie's apartment while she is on her trip.